brendondalaba/tldr-bible/src/content/bible/15-ezra.md

 group: 'Historical Books'
 ---

-# Ezra
-*The God Who Restores His People and Rebuilds What Was Broken*

-> “The hand of the Lord my God was on me.” — **Ezra 7:28**

-Ezra is a story of comeback and renewal.
-After decades in exile, God stirs the hearts of kings and people alike to return to Jerusalem, rebuild the temple, and restore worship.
-It’s a book about repentance, obedience, and the faithfulness of a God who always brings His people home.

----

 ## Overview
 Ezra picks up where 2 Chronicles ends.
 God moves the Persian king Cyrus to issue a decree allowing the Jews to return and rebuild the temple.
 Two main leaders emerge: **Zerubbabel**, who leads the first return and rebuilds the temple, and **Ezra**, who later leads a second group to restore God’s Word and proper worship.